-I say this as my name describes who I am.
-I was born in Spain and was fortunate to grow up in many different parts of the world due to my parent’s professions – my father was an international public servant, and my mother is an agricultural engineer, the first woman of Colombia in this profession.
-I believe the experience of living in different cultures gave me the gift of multicultural sensitivity and the ability to interpret, reconcile and act on differences of opinion.
+My name truly describes who I am.
+I was born in Spain and was fortunate to grow up in many different parts of the world due to my parents’ professions – my father was an international public servant, and my mother was an agricultural engineer, the first woman of her country, Colombia in this profession.
+I believe the experience of living in different cultures gave me the gift of cultural sensitivity and the ability to interpret and act on differences of opinion.

 I am a scientist, trained in neurochemistry.
-When my husband and I first came to the Boston area 28 ago, I worked for five years in a research group at MGH, studying neurodegenerative diseases before committing to raising our children full time.
+When my husband and I first moved to the Boston area 30 years ago, I worked in a research group at MGH for five years studying neurodegenerative diseases before committing to raising our children full time.
 My husband, Paul Geltman, is the Chief Medical Officer for a clinic in Dorchester and the Medical Director for Refugee & Immigrant Health at the Massachusetts Department of Public Health.

-Like many, we came to Newton to raise our family.
-We chose Newton because of its walkable neighborhood schools, historic village centers and green open space.
-Our three children were educated in the Newton Public Schools.
+Like many, we moved to Newton to raise our family.
+We chose Newton because of its walkable neighborhood schools, historic village centers and abundant green open space.
+Our three children are all graduates of the Newton Public Schools.
 We are fortunate they have all chosen to return to the Boston area to pursue their professional careers or attend graduate school.

 My civic engagement in Newton began in 2012 through my relationship with my dear friend and mentor, Brian Yates.
-Brian was our former, longstanding Ward 5 Councilor At-Large and an exemplary humanitarian.
+Brian was our former, longstanding Councilor At-Large from Ward 5 and an exemplary humanitarian.
 I knew him well as both a dedicated public servant and as a friend.
 I had the privilege of running his last three election campaigns, along with other citizen volunteers.
-His recent passing motivated me to run for office, to honor his priorities and the vision he held for Newton – a city rooted in “village values – protect the environment, preserve the villages and prevent overdevelopment.”
-I share Brian’s sensibilities: a passion for my community and a belief that city government needs to care for the most vulnerable among us, as well as to respect and to preserve the uniqueness of each of our Ward 5 villages – Upper Falls, the Highlands and Waban.
-I am committed to valuing these priorities and to being a true voice of our Ward 5 community.
+His passing motivates me to run for office, to honor his priorities and the vision he held for Newton – a city rooted in “village values – protect the environment, preserve the villages and prevent overdevelopment.”
+I share Brian’s sensibilities and a passion for my community and a belief that city government needs to care for the most vulnerable among us, as well as to respect and to preserve the uniqueness of each of our villages.
+I am committed to valuing these priorities and to being a true voice for the residents of Newton.